-PLAYOFF TEAM COACHES' RESPONSIBILITY: The coach of each play-off qualifer must report online the area/section qualifiers for sub-state play along with the time of first round sub-state matches by 10:30 a.m. on Monday, April 22 (1A-4A & 6A) and on Thursday, April 25 (5A).
+PLAYOFF TEAM COACHES' RESPONSIBILITY: The coach of each play-off qualifier must report online the area/section qualifiers for sub-state play along with the time of first round sub-state matches by 10:30 a.m. on Tuesday, April 22 (1A-4A & 6A) and on Friday, April 25 (5A).

-Also, coaches of teams advancing to sub-state play must immediately email a team tournament roster (Form 50) to state tournament director Ralph Stone (Ralph.
-Stone@huntsvilleal.gov) for possible use in the state tournament program.
+Also, coaches of teams advancing to sub-state play must immediately email a team tournament roster from C2C (please include coach's cell number) to state tournament director Gina Conard (gina. conard@huntsvilleal.gov) for possible use in the state tournament program.